samarthasthan/samarthasthan.github.io/src/pages/about.md

 ### Education

-I hold a Bachelor's degree in Computer Science from Vellore Institute of Technology, with a CGPA of 8.14.
+I hold a Bachelor's degree in Computer Science from Vellore Institute of Technology.

 ### Experience